Training center at WSU brings increase in law enforcement recruits

-The departments joined in on a partnership with Wichita State and opened an academy on campus last year.
+Both joined in on a partnership with Wichita State University and opened an academy on campus last year.

 Since then, they say they are seeing more interest from people wanting to earn the badge.

-“I love that I get to help people,” said Austin Smith, an officer with WPD.
+“I love that I get to help people,” said officer Austin Smith, Wichita Police Department.
 “I love that everyday is different.”

 The last year has been a fulfilling one for him.